 My final gluten free flour blend is made from 70% wholegrain flours – teff, sorghum and buckwheat with a little potato and tapioca starch to help bind and lighten the blend.
 I carefully chose grains that would provide vital nutrition so often lacking in a gluten-free diet, whilst also being perfect for use in all baking.

 During my experiments I learnt a lot about gluten-free flours, which in turn taught me to understand that not all gluten-free flour blends are equal and why when baking with some, the results are less than desirable.

 When you have a gluten-free baking disaster I suggest you start by looking at what you flour blend contains.
 Many contain a high quantity of nutritionally devoid starches, gums and even milk.
 They need the gums to provide structure to the final baked goods but baking with them can be hit and miss.
 The high protein content of my flour blend provides structure to baked goods meaning you don’t have to handle them with kid-gloves and you get great results every time.

-Anyway, if you’re interested in knowing that I’ve learnt about individual gluten-free flours then read on!
+Anyway, if you’re interested in knowing what I’ve learnt about each individual gluten-free flour then read on!
 Equally, you could attend a gluten-free cookery day at River Cottage where Naomi Devlin will teach you all about them.

 It is a ‘heavy’ flour so needs to be combined with ‘lighter’ flours and starches to prevent baked products from being too dense.
 It can be used on its own to create a traditional fermented Ethiopian flatbread called injera.

 If you don’t want to fiddle around trying to find the perfect combination of flours for your baking then buy a bag of my flour.
-I can guarantee that once you’ve used it you won’t want to go back to you ‘normal’ blend and it has just been shortlisted for a FreeFrom Food Award.
+I can guarantee that once you’ve used it you won’t want to go back to you ‘normal’ blend and it won silver in the 2017 FreeFrom Food Awards.

 But don’t take their word for it.
 Buy some today!